gogotattoo/gogo/content/tattoo/dont_panic.md

 previous = ""

 [blockchain]
+steem = "tattoo/@gogo.tattoo/yana-gogo-gogo-tattoo-gogo-tattoo-dontpanic"
+golos = "tattoo/@gogo.tattoo/yana-gogo-gogo-tattoo-gogo-ru-tattoo-dontpanic"

 +++

-This work shall be published to the media-blockchains on September 18, 2017.
+As promised, this work was published to the media-blockchains on September 18, 2017.
 The owner knows why ;)